 Copper Point Resort in Invermere

 Fortunately the drive wasn’t too long and we had most of the afternoon to explore Invermere.
 Apparently the dog beach is at the boat launch at the north end of lake.
 We didn’t know that at the time. instead, we brought Buddy to James Chabot Provincial Park, where there are several signs informing you dogs aren’t allowed on the beach.
 That was fine.
 None of us ended up getting in the water.
-Here’s where to find info on swimming beaches in the Columbia Valley.

 We checked into a pet-friendly room at Copper Point Resort.
 I don’t know what I was expecting, but our room looked like any other hotel room.
 It was a standard room and little on the small side, but you’d never guess pets had stayed previously.
 Pets aren’t allowed at their (fantastic) outdoor pool, so Buddy got familiar with the walking trail around the property while we waited for our room.

 Dinner was a bit problematic.
 The restaurant wasn’t picking up the phone.
 I walked down and while they wouldn’t deliver to the room, I could order and pick up.
 We ended up driving into to town and grabbing take-away.
 There were a lot of patios with pets leashed to them, but one dog we strolled passed bit Buddy in the bum.
 It was that kind of a day.
 We grabbed our food, plus an extra bottle of wine for good measure and hightailed it back to our room.

 It took us about five-hours the next day to get from Invermere to Vernon.
 Though we were driving mid-week, the single lane highway was busy with summer travellers and construction.
 Buddy was as nervous as ever.
 Fortunately he laid down with The Huz for a nap in the back of the truck, while I drove for a spell.